 For a business contracting with a Web developer service, the key issue is maximizing the audience for the business's Web site.
 This requires maximizing the variety of browsers that will display the site properly.
 This also requires being found by search engines, several of which correctly index only those Web pages that comply with standards.
-A business that ties its marketing and public image on the Web only to Internet Explorer (with its declining market share) — using proprietary, non-standard Web page features supported only by Internet Explorer — is headed for trouble.
+A business that ties its marketing and public image on the Web only to Google's Chrome — using proprietary, non-standard Web page features supported only by Chrome and its clones — is headed for trouble.
 Without adhering to the W3C specifications, that business says:

-We are not interested in presenting ourselves to those with Web-capable cell phones, to the handicapped, or to the 50% to 70% of the world that use non-IE browsers.
+We are not interested in presenting ourselves to those with Web-capable cell phones, to the handicapped, or to those who use non-Chrome browsers.
 And we are not interested in search engines finding us.

 Cartoonist Dan Piraro vividly illustrates the importance of standards.
 A browser can only do what we tell it to do.
 What a Web developer wants must be expressed according to the standards.
 Only then will tell = want without regard for what brand of browser is used.
 Otherwise, there may be significant differences between how the developer wants a Web page to appear and what his page tells my browser to display.